Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Design and Implementation

-We designed and implemented revocation as follows: Each credential has a unique revocation~ID; for instance, the $i^\mathrm{th}$ credential created by the issuer could receive the revocation~ID~\mbox{$i-1$}.
-We use a binary sequence to represent the revocation state for each credential, where the $i^\mathrm{th}$ bit is $0$ if the credential with revocation~ID~i is revoked and $1$, else.
-We compress this binary sequence into a single hash value using a Merkle tree: Bits $0, \ldots, 251$ correspond to the first leaf, bits $252, \ldots, 503$ correspond to the second leaf, etc. A Merkle tree of depth $n$ can, therefore, represent $2^n\,\cdot\,252$ credentials.
-To check the revocation state in a non-private way, a verifier would look at the credential's revocation~ID $i$ and inspect whether leaf number $i$~\textbackslash~$252$ (integer division) at position $i~\%~252$ (rest of the integer division, modulo operation) is $0$~or~$1$.
-Accordingly, based on a Circom-based implementation of Merkle proofs for integrity verification, extracting a number's k$^\mathrm{th}$ bit (see Figure~\ref{code:extractKthBit}), and integer division with rest (see Figure~\ref{code:modulo}), the holder can prove that the credential is not revoked in a \ac{snark}, using the revocation~ID that was already verified in the integrity verification part and the Merkle proof for the corresponding leaf as private input while only providing the revocation registry's current Merkle root as public output.
-The Merkle proof for a revocation registry that represents $252\cdot 2^n\approx 2^{n + 8}$ credentials involves computing $n$ hashes, whereas the verification of the integer division with rest and the extraction of the k$^\mathrm{th}$ add only a relatively small number of constraints.
+We designed and implemented revocation as follows: As described in Section~\ref{subsec:structure}, each credential has a unique revocation~ID; for instance, the $i^\mathrm{th}$ credential created by the issuer could receive the revocation~ID~\mbox{$i-1$}.
+(Because we need to account for timing-related attacks, this is an over-simplification, and in practice the issuer would randomly select a revocation~ID in the range from $0$ to the maximum number of credentials represented by the revocation registry that has not been selected for a previously issued credential.)
+As proposed by the W3C~\citep{w3c2021revocation}, we use a binary sequence (BitString) to represent the revocation state for each credential.
+The $i^\mathrm{th}$ bit is $1$ if the credential with revocation~ID~i is revoked and $0$, else.
+We compress this binary sequence into a single hash value using a Merkle tree: Bits $0, \ldots, 252$ correspond to the first leaf, bits $253, \ldots, 505$ correspond to the second leaf, etc. A Merkle tree of depth $n$ can, therefore, represent $2^n\,\cdot\,253$ credentials.
+To check the revocation state in a non-private way in which the holder sends the credential to the verifier, a verifier would look at the credential's revocation~ID $i$ and inspect whether leaf number $i$~\textbackslash~$253$ (integer division) at position $i~\%~253$ (rest of the integer division, modulo operation) is $0$~or~$1$.
+Accordingly, using Circom components for verifying Merkle proofs, extracting a number's k$^\mathrm{th}$ bit (see Figure~\ref{code:extractKthBit}), and integer division with rest (see Figure~\ref{code:modulo}), the holder can prove that the credential is not revoked in a \ac{snark}.
+This is accomplished by utilizing that the revocation~ID that was already verified in the integrity verification part (Section~\ref{subsec:integrity}) and the Merkle proof associated with the corresponding leaf of the revocation Merkle tree as private input.
+Meanwhile, the public output only includes the current Merkle root of the revocation registry, thus ensuring a concise proof of non-revocation.
+The Merkle proof for a revocation registry that represents $253\cdot 2^n\approx 2^{n + 8}$ credentials involves verifying $n$ Poseidon hashes, whereas the verification of the integer division with rest and the extraction of the k$^\mathrm{th}$ add only a relatively small number of non-linear constraints (see Section~\ref{subsec:complexity})